Emerson1337/CanIGetHome/readme.md

 # **Well**, **how the hell you did that**?

-Firstly, you should know that the mi band 6 don’t make all work, actually my phone and an API made by me do all work.
+Firstly, you should know the mi band 6 don’t make all work, actually my phone and an API made by me do all work.

-Ok… Right… The first question that I had when I decided to do this automatization it’s how can I get prices uber from a place to another place.
+Ok… Right… The first question I had when I decided to do this automatization it’s how can I get prices uber from a place to another place.
 Like, how can I access this info?
 How can I pass my localization pickup and where I wish drop off?
 And there I thought about web scraping to do that work.
-Ok, I’m lying if I told you that was my first thought.
+Ok, I’m lying if I told you it was my first thought.
 Actually I was search about Uber API and I didn’t find anything very clear.
 So, when I was sad about the idea, I thought made a web scraping.

-With a web scraping you can build any application that you want.
-So I decided to look some requests that a web application from Uber usually do and it was there where I found the sweet route called “graphl”, that made requests sending my pick up localization  and my drop off localization with an authentication cookie.
-Well, if I can do this request from an API that means that I can do what I wish to do.
-That’s great no?
+With a web scraping you can build any application you want.
+So I decided to look some Uber web application requests usually do and it was there where I found the sweet route called “graphql” who made requests sending my pick up localization  and my drop off localization with an authentication cookie.
+Well, if I can do this request from an API that means I can do what I wish to do.
+Great no?

 Follow the images about route